Relaxing Hardware Requirements for Surface Code Circuits using Time-dynamics: Hex-grid Surface Code Circuits

 \subsection{Benchmarking}

 Armed with the full description of the circuit, including boundaries, we now benchmark the circuit by numerically simulating a quantum memory experiment.
 The full details of our benchmarking strategy, including the noise model, are discussed in \app{noise_model}.
 In particular, we benchmark the circuit as compiled for superconducting hardware, using relative error rates representative of current experimental errors~\cite{gidney_benchmarking_2022, google_quantum_ai_suppressing_2022}.
-For the hex-grid circuit, we compile to single qubit rotations, CZ gates and Z-type measurements and resets only, with the primary error parameter $p$ being equal to the CZ gate error rate.
+We compile to single qubit rotations, CZ gates and Z-type measurements and resets only, with the primary error parameter $p$ being equal to the CZ gate error rate.

 For brevity, we skip over intermediate benchmarking results and discuss only the \emph{teraquop footprint}.
 This is the number of physical qubits required to produce a logical qubit displaying a one-in-a-trillion logical error rate over a $d\times d\times d$ space-time block.
 This metric encapsulates the most important information regarding the performance of the code: First, the vertical asymptote where the footprint diverges vs. error rate indicates the threshold of the code, which is important for estimating near term performance while hardware error rates remains near threshold.
 Second, the relative value of the footprint at aspirational physical error rates (such as around $p=1\times10^{-3}$) indicates the sub-threshold scaling of the code.
-Further benchmarking plots for this code circuit, including the more traditional plots of logical error rate versus physical error rate, are included in \app{benchmarking}.
+Given the very low logical error rate involved, the procedure for estimating the teraquop footprint involves linearly extrapolating the log logical error to higher code distances.
+The procedure used is included in our code repository.
+Further benchmarking plots for this code circuit are included in \app{benchmarking}, including the more traditional plot of logical error rate versus physical error rate from which teraquop footprint is extrapolated.